David Woodley: Miami Dolphins

-In the strike-shortened season of 1982, Woodley handled the lion's share of the time at quarterback en route to Miami winning the American Football Conference title.
+In the strike-shortened 1982 Miami Dolphins season, Woodley handled the lion's share of the time at quarterback en route to Miami winning the American Football Conference title.
 The Dolphins went on to face the Washington Redskins in Super Bowl XVII.
-At 24 years and three months of age, he was the youngest quarterback to ever start a Super Bowl at the time.
+At 24 years and three months of age, he was the youngest quarterback to start a Super Bowl at the time.
 Despite starting the game well with a 76-yard touchdown pass to Jimmy Cefalo, Woodley and the entire offense then struggled, with no completions in eight attempts in the second half.
 The Redskins won, 27–17.

-Woodley began the 1983 season as Miami's starting quarterback, but the Dolphins' offense continued to underperform.
+Woodley began the 1983 Miami Dolphins season as Miami's starting quarterback, but the Dolphins' offense continued to underperform.
 The ongoing struggles prompted coach Don Shula to insert Marino, then a rookie, into the lineup midway through a 17–7 road loss to the New Orleans Saints in week five.
 By the next week, Marino was named the starter for the remainder of the season.

 Pittsburgh Steelers

-The Pittsburgh Steelers acquired Woodley in February of 1984 by trading a third-round draft pick to Miami.
+The Pittsburgh Steelers acquired Woodley in February 1984 by trading a third-round draft pick to Miami.
 He would compete with Mark Malone for his new team's starting quarterback job, as elbow problems had forced Terry Bradshaw to retire and Cliff Stoudt had left for the USFL.
-Infamously, this came after the Steelers passed up local native Marino for Gabriel Rivera (who played in six NFL games before a drunk-driving crash left him paralyzed) in the 1983 NFL Draft.
+Infamously, this came after the Steelers passed up local native Marino for Gabriel Rivera (who played in six NFL games before a drunk-driving crash left him paralyzed) in the 1983 NFL draft.
 Woodley split the starting quarterback duty with Malone during both the 1984 and 1985 NFL seasons.

 Notified by head coach Chuck Noll that Malone, and not he, would be the starter for the upcoming 1986 season, Woodley abruptly retired in June despite being the Steelers' highest-paid player ($500,000).

 In 1987, the Green Bay Packers acquired Woodley from the Steelers for a draft pick, but his stay was short, and his playing career officially ended when he was released in late August.